 Compromising on what Scripture says, even a little bit, opens the door to a continuous erosion of it from your life.
 Once the door is open, it is hard to close.
 Be sure that any compromise you make does not compromise your belief in Yahweh’s Word.

 Don’t get jealous of other people’s situations, etc. Jealousy stems from discontentment.
 The grass isn’t greener on the other side of the fence.
-Everyone has there own set of problems and they may be worse than yours.
+Everyone has their own set of problems and they may be worse than yours.
 Be content where Yahweh has placed you in life.

 Be Humble; Be Real